 RELATED: Best Outdoor Water Parks in the US

 The splash pad at Virginia Highlands Park boasts bucket splashers and other fun features.
 Photo courtesy of the park's Facebook page

 This nearly 20-acre park offers fun for the entire family.
 The splash pad has a water cannon, mini waterfalls, and bucket splashers and was designed with conservation in mind.
 A built-in recirculation system saves 82,000 gallons of water a month, making this spot one you can feel good about while enjoying a break from the heat.

 Located next to Charles Drew Community Center, this park includes a splash pad and other great features.
 The water shoots up from the ground, and there is a tall flower soaker that shoots water at different intervals.
 Hoops also spray water at alternating intervals, which means kids can spend their time guessing from where they will get soaked next.
-After children are done cooling off, they can enjoy the swings or rope climbing at the playground.
+After children are done cooling off, they can enjoy the swings or rope-climbing at the playground.

 Our Special Harbor Spray Park is accessible to kids of all ages and abilities.
-Photo courtesy Kim Nguyen
+Photo courtesy of Kim Nguyen

 Who wouldn't enjoy the water jets at the Potomac Yard Interactive Fountain?
 Photo courtesy Kim Nguyen

 Situated between two playgrounds, Potomac Yard Park's splash area is so much more than just a sprayground.
 Its 36 water jets shoot H2O between two troughs, which also feature lights for evening playtime.
 The fountains are programmable, with sensors controlling the height of the water while taking wind speed into consideration.
 The fountain has a water-treatment system to keep things clean and supports the Eco-City Initiative by treating and recycling the water.
 Summer fun and Earth-friendly?
-Cooling down never sounded so perfect.
+Cooling off never sounded so perfect.